pptz/spellru/README.md

 # Russian Spellbee Game

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The code for this project was produced by Claude Sonnet 3.7 and the React infrastructure was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts